theanam/react-awesome-lightbox/README.md

 |allowReset|true|Determine if reset buttons should be shown|
 |buttonAlign|"flex-end"|Determine how to align the toolbar buttons <br> options are: `flex-end`, `flex-start`, `center`|
 |showTitle|true|Determines if title should be shown if available|

+### Styling
+All the styles are in the `build/style.css` file.
+If you want to modify the CSS, download this file and customize it. then include the custom CSS file instead of the file from the package.

 ### Todo: